sygmaprotocol/sygma-fee-oracle/README.md

 COINMARKETCAP_API_KEY=                                       // api key of coinmarketcap
 DATA_VALID_INTERVAL=3600                                     // Time of valid fee oracle response data in seconds CONVERSION_RATE_PAIRS=eth,usdt,matic,usdt                    // conversion rate pairs that enabled for price fetching.
 Must be paired
+REMOTE_PARAM_OPERATOR_ENABLE=true                            // enable remote param operator, only enable this when deploying to remote environment like staging or prod
 ```

 # API Documentation